oliverservin/hey-world/drafts/alpha.md

 }
 ```

-It took me some iterations to finally get to this point, but it was really worth it.
-The backend implementation looks clear and easy to maintain.
-Feel free to fully check out the pull request.
+It took several iterations to reach this point, but it was worth the effort.
+The backend implementation is now clear and easy to maintain.
+Feel free to review the [pull request](https://github.com/picstome/picstome/pull/111).

-Next steps are to improve the UX of link management on mobile devices, since it uses tables that imply horizontal scrolling.
-Also, add more functionality to the public profile by adding, in addition to the bio link, social links and a bio description.
+The next steps involve improving the user experience for link management on mobile devices, as the current layout uses tables that require horizontal scrolling.
+Additionally, I plan to enhance the public profile by adding social links and a bio description alongside the bio links.